James Patton (Virginia colonist): Religious activities

-Patton donated land for the third Lutheran church built in Virginia, located on the Holston River, and for another Lutheran church at Prices Fork, which was named St. Michael's and built in 1770.
-He also provided wood, stone and five acres of land to build a parsonage in 1748.

 In 1746, Patton was elected President of the Augusta Parish Vestry.

+In 1748, Patton provided wood, stone and five acres of land to build a parsonage.
+He also donated land for the third Lutheran church built in Virginia, located on the Holston River, and for another Lutheran church at Prices Fork, which was named St. Michael's and built in 1770.

 Legal roles

 On 3 November 1741, Patton was appointed Justice of the Peace by order of Governor Gooch.
 In October 1743, Governor Gooch commissioned Patton as "collector of duties upon skins and furs in Augusta County," as well as collector of duties on all horses arriving in Augusta County.
-On 10 October 1745, Patton was appointed magistrate and also the first Sheriff of Augusta County, but served only one year as Sheriff.
+On 10 October 1745, Patton was appointed magistrate and also the first sheriff of Augusta County, but served only one year as sheriff.
+He was replaced as sheriff in June 1746 by his uncle John Lewis.
 As president of the county court, from July 1746 to May 1749, Patton presided over forty-five out of fifty-two regularly scheduled court days, as well as ten out of eleven individual criminal trials.
 On 15 July 1752, Patton was commissioned Augusta County Coroner by Governor Dinwiddie, and served in this role until replaced by John Madison in 1753.

 In January 1753, Patton was asked to hear a case in which a Cherokee leader known as "The Emperor" (possibly either Amouskositte or Moytoy of Citico) had traveled to Williamsburg where he petitioned Governor Dinwiddie for the removal of Samuel Stalnaker from his farm on the Holston River because Stalnaker, a tenant farmer living on land owned by Patton, was allegedly overcharging the Cherokees for goods at his trading post.
 The Governor agreed to order Stalnaker to charge fair prices, however on his return to the Holston River area, the Emperor was attacked and beaten by a settler named John Connally.
 Patton agreed to mediate between the Cherokee and the settlers, as there was concern that the incident might lead to Cherokee attacks on white settlements, and issued an arrest warrant for Connally, who fled to North Carolina.
 An investigation later proved that Stalnaker's prices were reasonable and that the Cherokees were satisfied.